sonicrings66/gemini-mcp/README.md

 - Fails the job if the server does not start within 15 seconds

 This validates the server can start in CI and prevents regressions.

+### Optional: End-to-end workflow (Gemini)

+An additional optional workflow is provided at `.github/workflows/mcp-e2e.yml` which:

+- Starts the server in the background and waits for it to connect
+- Runs the test suite
+- Optionally runs a Gemini CLI check if you configure a repo secret `GEMINI_CLI_TOKEN` (see the workflow file for the example step)

+To enable the Gemini step, add a repository secret named `GEMINI_CLI_TOKEN` containing a valid non-interactive token or API key and make sure the workflow has access to secrets (this step is skipped if the secret is not present).
+The workflow is safe to use without secrets — it will still start the server and run tests.

 ---